microsoft/react-native-code-push/README.md

 * __codePush.InstallMode.ON_NEXT_RESTART__ *(1)* - Indicates that you want to install the update, but not forcibly restart the app.
 When the app is "naturally" restarted (due the OS or end user killing it), the update will be seamlessly picked up.
 This value is appropriate when performing silent updates, since it would likely be disruptive to the end user if the app suddenly restarted out of nowhere, since they wouldn't have realized an update was even downloaded.
 This is the default mode used for both the `sync` and `LocalPackage.install` methods.

 * __codePush.InstallMode.ON_NEXT_RESUME__ *(2)* - Indicates that you want to install the update, but don't want to restart the app until the next time the end user resumes it from the background.
 This way, you don't disrupt their current session, but you can get the update in front of them sooner then having to wait for the next natural restart.
 This value is appropriate for silent installs that can be applied on resume in a non-invasive way.

+##### SyncMode

+This enum specifies when you would like your app to sync with the server for updates, and can be passed to the `codePushify` decorator.
+It includes the following values:

+* __codePush.SyncMode.ON_APP_START__ *(0)* - Indicates that you want to check for updates whenever the app's process is started.

+* __codePush.InstallMode.ON_APP_RESUME__ *(1)* - Indicates that you want to check for updates whenever the app is brought back to the foreground after being "backgrounded" (user pressed the home button, app launches a seperate payment process, etc).

 ##### SyncStatus